i5ar/presets/README.md

 iSarch theme interface
 ----------------------

-The iSar Blender theme styled along with the brand
+The iSar Blender theme styled along with the brand.

 A sparkling blu dark theme styled with care.